toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/tecdoc/tonies-custom-json.md

 # tonies.custom.json
 teddyCloud uses the `tonies.custom.json` file from `config` folder to read the metadata of custom tags in the same manner it's done for the official boxine tonies in the `tonies.json` file.
 The structure is the same, but it's not overwritten as the `tonies.json` file through regularly updates.
 So you can use the `tonies.custom.json` to save metadata of your own custom tags.

+You can generate the needed JSON data via GUI (Edit Tag / Create new model) and save it in the `tonies.custom.json` file, or you can generate it by hand, described below.

 Initially the `tonies.custom.json` file looks like the following:

 ```